jojo96/Ar-face-tracker/README.md

  3. zapworks serve .

  4. Go to browser and type: https://127.0.0.1:8080

+ The above process would work, assuming you have zapworks cli.
+If you don't, check out https://www.npmjs.com/package/@zappar/zapworks-cli

 ## License
 This source is free to use, but ChatterBot does have a license which still applies and can be found on the [LICENSE](https://github.com/jojo96/Ar-face-tracker/blob/master/LICENSE) page.